 Functions of behavior has 4 categories which behavior analysts use to understand why a behavior (e.g. crying) occurs.

 Stop paying attention to your grocery list and play with me.

 I really want those cookies while we’re here.
 Please and thank you in advance.

 It’s too cold in here.
 I don’t like it.
 Can we leave right now?

 My tummy hurts.
 Help!
 Make it go away.

 Notice that crying happens in all four examples and all communicate very different things.
 This blew my mind when it was broken down for me.
 So, when you ask “What do I do to keep my daughter from crying all the time?” don’t feel like you’re being interrogated.
 Just remember that the reason we’re asking all these questions is because the behavior analyst is listening to your concerns.

 So, what can you do now to help figure out function of behavior?
 My best advice is to keep a journal, preferably an ABC journal (you can download in our library).
-Behavior analysts will look at the behavior in its context, meaning “what’s going on around the behavior?”
+In your Parent training sessions you and your behavior analyst will look at the behavior in its context, meaning “what’s going on around the behavior?”